 Catherine Downes

+Catherine Downes has had an international career spanning five decades.
 In 1998 she was appointed a Member Of The NZ Order Of Merit for her services to the Arts.

 Catherine graduated from Toi Whakaari: NZ Drama school after completing a B.A. in English, Politics and Drama at Victoria University.

-While in her 20's she relocated to Europe and established two theatre companies, in Amsterdam and in London, where she developed and toured the immensely successful satirical cabaret show: Sweet Nothings, and it's spin -offs Sweetcorn, Venus in Blue Jeans and The Heartache Show
+While in her twenties she relocated to Europe and established two theatre companies, in Amsterdam and in London, where she developed and toured the immensely successful satirical cabaret show: Sweet Nothings, and its spin-offs Sweetcorn, Venus in Blue Jeans and The Heartache Show.
+While in Amsterdam she created the iconic One Woman Play, The Case of Katherine Mansfield with which she toured Europe, Australia, NZ and the USA, winning two awards at The Edinburgh Festival.

-Catherine lives on Waiheke Island, and works as a free-lance Actor, Director and Playwright.
+Catherine lives on Waiheke Island, and works as a freelance Actor, Director and Playwright.